Isaiah 3 – The Sins of Judah

 Do not make me a ruler of the people.”

 iii.
-So when it is “The Master of All, Yahweh of Heaven’s Armies” (the Lord, the LORD of hosts) who has taken food and water from Jerusalem and from Judah, they do well to repent and get right with Him.
+So when it is “The Master of All, Yahweh of Heaven’s Armies” (the Lord, the Lord of hosts) who has taken food and water from Jerusalem and from Judah, they would be wise to repent and get right with Him.
 “This is also the reason why he calls God the Lord and Jehovah of hosts, that the majesty of God may terrify their drowsy and sluggish minds; for God has no need of titles, but our ignorance and stupidity must be aroused by perceiving his glory.”
 (Calvin)

 b.
 The mighty man and the man of war, the judge and the prophet: The judgment is worse than just taking away food and water.
 God also brought judgment on Jerusalem and Judah by depriving them of godly, competent leaders on every level: the mighty man and the man of war, the judge and the prophet, and the diviner and the elder; the captain of fifty and the honorable man, the counselor and the skillful artisan, and the expert enchanter.
 Instead of wise, competent leaders, God will give children to be their princes, and babes shall rule over them.